 7. Cost per conversion

-Cost per conversion shows how much you spend to acquire a new lead or customer.
-Lowering this cost while maintaining high-quality leads is a key goal for marketers.
+Shows how much you spend to gain a lead or customer.
+The goal is to keep this cost low while maintaining lead quality.

 8. Shopping cart abandonment rate

-This metric tracks how many visitors add items to their shopping cart but leave the site without completing a purchase.
-Reducing this rate can boost revenue.
+Tracks how many users add items to their cart but don’t complete the purchase.
+Lowering this rate can directly increase revenue.

 9. Domain authority